Good Merger Index

 The Good Merger Index is our annual survey of consolidation activity in the not-for-profit sector, the first of its kind.
 It is intended both to help individual organisations understand more about what can be a sensitive issue and to inform debate around mergers and partnerships sector-wide.

-The very latest Good Merger Index finds that charity mergers overall remain rare, with 142 organisations undertaking 70 mergers in 2016/17.
+This Good Merger Index finds that charity mergers overall remain rare, with 142 organisations undertaking 70 mergers in 2016/17.
 However, it also uncovers strong examples of ‘hotspots’ in the sector responding to the need for change – federations, supported housing providers and mental health charities – and highlights two emerging developments in the environment for charity mergers.

 The second edition looks at not-for-profit merger trends from May 2014 to April 2015, with a review of 129 charities undertaking 61 mergers in the period.
 We also begin tracking financial drivers behind charity mergers, ascertaining that a majority of the smaller ‘transferor’ charities were in deficit by the time they sought merger, and in a special feature look at 8 housing association mergers and draw comparison with practice in the charity sector.